lrcouto/advent-of-code-2021/README.md

 # advent-of-code-2021
 My attempt to solve Advent of Code 2021. https://adventofcode.com/2021/

-Doing it Clojure as a challenge and learning opportunity.
+Doing it in Clojure as a challenge and learning opportunity.

 **01**  ☑️
 **02**  🔲